Piano & Violin

 such as The Royal Festival Hall, Southbank.

 Aminata has performed throughout the UK, and in the Caribbean, playing solo and chamber music.
 As a concerto soloist, she has played Mozart Violin Concerto in G with The Orchestra of the Restoration and Bruch Violin Concerto No 1 with Djanogly Orchestra in 2019.
-In August 2022 she toured Australia with the Kanneh-Masons and will then tour the USA with them in 2023.
+She has forthcoming concert tours to Australia, New Zealand, the USA, Antigua and Barbuda with the Kanneh-Masons.

 Aminata has appeared on several television and radio programmes with her siblings, including the BBC4 documentary, Young, Gifted and Classical, The One

 Show, (BBC1), The BBC Proms (BBC2 and BBC4), The Royal Variety Performance (ITV), and Strictly Come Dancing (BBC1).
 She is featured, with The Kanneh-Masons, in a USA documentary, Sunday Morning, by CBS Television and the Imagine documentary for BBC1, This House is Full of Music.
 She has also recorded on the album, Carnival, for Decca Classics.

 Aminata is very grateful to The Nottingham Soroptimist Trust and to the Nottingham Education Trust for their support.